 All members of the Fire Marshal's Office are certified by the State of Texas as Fire Inspectors, Fire Investigators and Peace Officers.
 Staff is well trained in fire education and conducts several fire prevention programs throughout the year.
 A well-planned and executed fire prevention and inspection program is a less expensive and more effective way to accomplish the goal of the fire service (to minimize the risk of life and property loss from fire).

 The Assistant Fire Marshal supervises daily inspection activities of Inspectors and is responsible for plans review and installation of new alarm and sprinkler systems.

 Maintains investigation records

 Generates reports on fire activities and dollar loss

 Is responsible for promoting, scheduling and documenting education programs and outreach services in the City of Odessa

 For detailed information on the Plan Review and Construction Inspection process or to schedule an inspection, please call 432-257-0502.

 Fire Inspectors / Fire Investigators

-All Fire Inspectors are Certified Commission Peace Officer and Certified Arson Investigators.
-They maintain appropriate records and documentation regarding inspections and investigations, and conduct Public Education programs throughout the year.
-Fire Marshals staff maintains required training to insure “Best Practice” Performance.
+All Fire Inspectors are Certified Commission Peace Officer and Certified Arson Investigators who maintain appropriate records and documentation regarding inspections and investigations, and conduct public education programs throughout the year.
+Fire Marshal's Office staff maintains the required training to ensure "best practice" performance.